 The difference between a layoff and a furlough in California is whether the employee still has a job.

-A furlough is temporary.
-It can be a cut in hours, reduced pay, or an unpaid leave of absence.
+A furlough is temporary and can involve a cut in hours, reduced pay, or an unpaid leave of absence.

 What is a furlough?